-- ➤ be able to interpret the accounting concepts, principles and conventions of financial accounting. - be trained to prepare the financial statements of a sole proprietor and not for profit organizations. - ➤ be skilled to prepare the ledgers of independent branches and dependent branches. - ➤ learn to prepare the financial accounts of partnership firm and financial accounts for dissolution of a partnership firm.
+- be able to interpret the accounting concepts, principles and conventions of financial accounting. - be trained to prepare the financial statements of a sole proprietor and not for profit organizations. - ▶ be skilled to prepare the ledgers of independent branches and dependent branches. - learn to prepare the financial accounts of partnership firm and financial accounts for dissolution of a partnership firm.

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL

-CO1 To write Importance, Scope, and Limitations.
-Users of K1

-Accounting Information.

-CO2 To Discuss the Final Accounts and Depreciation K2

-CO3 To Compare the Conversion of Single Entry into K4

-Double Entry.

-CO4 To prove the Branch accounts And Departmental K5

-Accounts

-To Prepare the Hire Purchase Systems: К3

-CO5 Hire Purchase Act 1972 and instalment purchase

-system.
+CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 To write Importance, Scope, and Limitations.
+Users of Accounting Information.
+K1 CO2 To Discuss the Final Accounts and Depreciation K2 CO3 To Compare the Conversion of Single Entry into Double Entry.
+K4 CO4 To prove the Branch accounts And Departmental Accounts К5 CO5 To Prepare the Hire Purchase Systems: Hire Purchase Act 1972 and instalment purchase system. КЗ

-UNIT Hours COURSE CONTENT Allotted I Introduction to Accounting: Meaning of Accounting - Book Keeping- 19 Types of Accounts - Accounting Process and Cycle - Accounting concepts and Conventions-Accounting standards-Meaning-Objectives-Benefits and limitation of accounting standards-list of accounting standards(AS1,AS2,AS5,AS7,AS8,AS10)(Theory Only).Journals-Ledger- Trial balance(Problems).
-II Final Accounts with adjustments and Depreciation: Final accounts:- 18 Trading and profit &loss accounts balance sheet-Depreciation: - characteristics-causes-objectives- Methods of Depreciation - Straight Line and Diminishing balance Method.
-III Single Entry System: Meaning and Objectives - Features - Limitations - 17 Difference between Single Entry and Double Entry - Ascertainment of Profit Net Worth method - Conversion method.
+UNIT Hours COURSE CONTENT Allotted Ι Introduction to Accounting: Meaning of Accounting - Book Keeping- 19 Types of Accounts - Accounting Process and Cycle - Accounting concepts and Conventions-Accounting standards-Meaning-Objectives-Benefits and limitation of accounting standards-list of accounting standards(AS1,AS2,AS5,AS7,AS8,AS10)(Theory Only).Journals-Ledger- Trial balance(Problems) Types of cash books.
+II Final Accounts with adjustments and Depreciation : Final accounts:- 18 Trading and profit & loss accounts balance sheet-Depreciation: - characteristics-causes-objectives- Methods of Depreciation - Straight Line and Diminishing balance Method .
+III Single Entry System: Meaning and Objectives - Features - Limitations - 17 Difference between Single Entry and Double Entry - Ascertainment of Profit - Net Worth method - Conversion method.
 IV Branch And Departmental Accounts: Branch Accounts-Departmental 18 Accounts-Stock And Debtors System-Departmental Accounts-Apportionment Of Comman Expanses-Inter Departmental Transfer Cost And Selling Price.
-V 19 feature-maintenance of accounts in hire purchase-books of hire purchases and hire vendor-default and repossession.
+V Hire purchase and Instalment purchase system: Hire purchase-meaning- 19 feature-maintenance of accounts in hire purchase-books of hire purchases and hire vendor-default and repossession.